bparanj/Essential-TDD/book/KindlePublishing/rails4quickly/lesson_2.markdown

 rails command takes the arguments g for generate, then the controller name and the action.

+\newpage

 ### Step 7 ###

 Reload the web browser again.
-You will now see the following page:

 ![Welcome Page](./figures/welcome_index.png)

+You will now see the above page.

 ### Step 8 ###